 The cushions and pillows inside your home and outside on your patio and porch take quite a bit of abuse.
-Over time, they can flatten out and become uncomfortable for sitting or lying down.
-Outdoor furniture cushions can also mildew and mold over time, requiring a thorough washing of the fabric covers and replacement of the foam with high-quality outdoor foam.
-While adding new batting or filler to the cushion top is an option, this guide will show you how to cut new foam instead and make your cushions seem new.
+Over time, they can flatten out and become uncomfortable to sit or lie on.
+Outdoor furniture cushions can also mildew and mold over time, requiring a thorough washing of the fabric covers and replacing the foam with high-quality outdoor foam.

 Foam Cutting Tools